lekane/ansible-cassandra/README.md

 # ansible-cassandra

 Ansible provisioning/maintenance tasks for Cassandra.
-Can be used to install & manage upgrades for an Apache Cassandra or Datastax (DCE or DSE+Opscenter) based Cassandra cluster & Spark
+Can be used to install & manage upgrades for an Apache Cassandra based cluster & Spark

 Usage:

-1. Create the servers for Cassandra and other services (e.g Datastax OpsCenter, Spark master)
+1. Create the servers for Cassandra and Spark
 2. Define an Ansible inventory (see inventory/example.hosts) for your environment
-3. Run the playbook to install Cassandra + other services
+3. Run the playbook to install Cassandra + Spark

 Inventory configuration: